transcend-information/Jetson_OCR_Demo/README.md

-# Transcend ECM300 Jetson OCR
+# Transcend ECM300 Jetson OCR Demo Project

 This project demonstrates real-time Optical Character Recognition (OCR) on the **NVIDIA Jetson ORIN Nano** platform, using the **Transcend ECM300** embedded camera module.
 It is designed to capture live video, detect text regions, and recognize characters efficiently using the **PaddleOCR** framework.